harvard-lil/website-static/app/_posts/2024-04-04-a-modest-improvement-to-warc-gpt.md

-The basic idea is that we want to combine web archives with an existing large language model, so that the model will answer questions using the contents of the web archive as well as its inherent knowledge from pre-training.
+The basic idea is that we want to combine web archives with an existing large language model, so that the model will answer questions using the contents of the web archive as well as its inherent knowledge.
 I have for many years run a wiki for myself and a few friends, which has served variously as social venue, surrogate memory, place to pile up links, storehouse of enthusiasms.
-When Matteo first announced WARC-GPT, it struck me that the wiki would be a good test; would the tool accurately reflect the content, which I know well?
+When Matteo first announced WARC-GPT, it struck me that the wiki would be a good test;
+would the tool accurately reflect the content, which I know well?
 Would it be able to tell me anything surprising?
 And more prosaically, could I run it on my laptop?
 Even though the wiki is exposed to the world, and I assume has been crawled by AI companies for inclusion into their models (despite the presence of a restrictive robots.txt), I don't want to send those companies either the raw material or my queries.

 <!--more-->